r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 7. Windows will now install.
 When it finishes it will automatically restart your machine, when your screen goes black pull out your installation USB drive.

-8. Once the machine finishes restarting you will be facing the setup screen.
-Configure as you wish.

-     > If you need to complete installation without internet access, please refer to the following guide: <https://pureinfotech.com/bypass-internet-connection-install-windows-11/>
+{: .success .success-icon }
+> Congratulations!
+>

-You have successfully installed Windows 11.
+> You have successfully installed Windows 11.
+Once the computer has rebooted, you will be greeted with the Out-of-the-Box Experience and you can start setting up your new installation of Windows.

 ## Post-install setup guides
-If you need to setup Windows 11 without an internet connection or without a Microsoft account, follow this [article](/docs/guides/bypass-11.md).
+If you need to setup Windows 11 without an internet connection or without a Microsoft account, follow this [article](/docs/guides/bypass-11).